 Every time I see the Alfa Romeo Giulietta, I come away with a different opinion as to how pretty it is.
 Some of the basic proportioning is quite challenging and is extremely sensitive to colour choices and wheel selections.
 In dark colours, with the biggest alloy wheels on the options list, it looks fantastic.
 Go for a pale colour with small wheels and it can appear uncomfortably bulbous.

-Inside, there are revised seat upholsteries, dashboard and door panel finishes.
-Plus a Uconnect infotainment system now with smartphone-enabled LIVE services.
+Inside, there are smart seat upholsteries, dashboard and door panel finishes.
+Plus a Uconnect infotainment system with smartphone-enabled LIVE services.
 These include music streaming with access to the Deezer and TuneIn set-ups, news with Reuters, Facebook Check-In and Twitter.
 Plus Alfa's useful 'eco:Drive' and 'my:Car' services, along with traffic updates for navigation-equipped models.